 Day 1.
 Fly at c.
-8.15am from London Heathrow to Naples (British Airways).
-Drive to the hotel in Herculaneum, where all three nights are spent.
+11.15am from London Heathrow to Naples (British Airways).
+Drive to the hotel in the hamlet of Seiano, above the town of Vico Equense, where all three nights are spent.

 Day 2: Herculaneum.
 Herculaneum has spectacular town houses, such as the house of the Stags, decorated with images of fruit, nuts and dates.
 It was a busy fishing port in antiquity, and a fishing boat is preserved in the museum.
 The heat of the eruption carbonised foodstuffs - see loaves, as well as grains, figs, lentils and much else.
 Lunch is at a modern winery on the slopes of Vesuvius.
 The villa at nearby Boscoreale has an antiquarium which is dedicated to the theme of agriculture, food and wine.